-The album itself is epic and quite lengthy.
+The album itself is epic in length.
 When you took this on, did you know what kind of undertaking it was going to be?

 You mentioned how it was tough maintaining objectivity.
-When you do lose objectivity, what does that do to the process?
+When you do lose objectivity, how does that affect the process?

-We started off thinking, ‘Let’s just stay very abstract and very impressionistic,’ and when we didn’t even have the script.
-I had read the book and spoke, in detail, with David [Fincher] about the kinds of soundscapes, emotions and what not, then we just blindly composed for six weeks this time last year.
-We composed music we felt might belong, and then we’d run it by Fincher, to see where his head’s at and he responded positively.
+We started off thinking, “Let’s just stay very abstract and very impressionistic,” and when we didn’t even have the script.
+I had read the book and spoke, in detail, with David [Fincher] about the kinds of soundscapes, emotions and whatnot, then we just blindly composed for six weeks this time last year.
+We composed music we felt might belong, and then we’d run it by Fincher, to see where his head’s at.
+He responded positively.
 He was filming at this time last year and assembling rough edits of scenes to see what it feels like, and he was inserting our music at that point, rather than using temp music, which is how it usually takes place, apparently.
-Getting into this year, when we finally started seeing scenes and digging into the sequence of shots, where we’re seeing things out of context and out of continuity, so it gets pretty hard, especially for a film this long.
+Getting into this year, when we finally started seeing scenes and digging into the sequence of shots, where we’re seeing things out of context and out of continuity, it gets pretty hard, especially for a film this long.
 You try to remember, “Oh wait, this comes after those ten things and comes before that,” so we have to be considering of that and the mood we’re trying conjure up.

 So the difficulty was finding the structure of the score?

-Working on another score obviously means you had a good experience with The Social Network.
+Working on another score obviously means you had a positive experience with The Social Network.
 On an artistic level, what did you find satisfying about scoring that film?

 Does going off of someone else’s vision versus creating your own make the process — I hate to say easier, but is it?

-[Laughs] Your writing process, I’m guessing, would be similar to working on this, since the film relies heavily on atmosphere.
+[Laughs] I thought your writing process would be similar to working on this, since the film relies heavily on atmosphere.

 When you get into one of those corners, what do you do?

-I was surprised to hear you say what you thought about writing The Social Network, and not the part of not thinking about entitled assholes arguing.
+I was surprised to hear you say what you thought about writing The Social Network, and not the part of not thinking about entitled assholes arguing [while writing].
 I’m betting you could relate to what it’s about: the process of creating and the pitfalls of ambition.